Belarusian activist forcibly removed from country by security services - KESQ

 A Belarusian activist has been ejected from the eastern European country by security forces, according to a statement from the Belarusian Coordination Council.

-Olga Kolvakova, a confidant of the main Belarusian opposition candidate Svetlana Tikhanovskaya, was removed from the country on Saturday night, according to a statement from the organization.
+Olga Kovalkova, a confidant of the main Belarusian opposition candidate Svetlana Tikhanovskaya, was removed from the country on Saturday night, according to a statement from the organization.

 The council is a body aimed at coordinating a peaceful and orderly transition of power and was established by Tikhanovskaya following Belarus’ disputed August elections.

-“On the night of September 5, the Belarusian special services took Olga Kolvakova, a confidant of Svetlana Tikhanovskaya, to the Belarusian-Polish border and released her to a no-man’s land,” the statement said.
+“On the night of September 5, the Belarusian special services took Olga Kovalkova, a confidant of Svetlana Tikhanovskaya, to the Belarusian-Polish border and released her to a no-man’s land,” the statement said.

-According to the council, Kolvakova was offered two choices: she could be taken out of the country or she would be kept in custody in Belarus, with further terms of imprisonment constantly added to her sentence.
+According to the council, Kovalkova was offered two choices: She could be taken out of the country or she would be kept in custody in Belarus, with further terms of imprisonment constantly added to her sentence.

 Once the activist was freed at the Polish side of the border, she boarded a regular bus to Warsaw.

-Note: Correction: An earlier version of this story misspelled the last name of Belarusian opposition figure Olga Kovalkova.